styx97/hf-fewshot/README.md

     See [examples/sample_dataset.jsonl](example_task/sample_dataset.jsonl) for a sample file.

-- `config.json`: Should contain various hyperparameters and data paths in a yaml parsable format.
-See [configs/example_config.json](configs/example_config.yml) for a sample file.
+- A `config.yml` file should contain various hyperparameters and data paths in a yaml parsable format.
+See [configs/example_config.yml](configs/example_config.yml) for a sample file.

+- If using OpenAI, add the OpenAI API key to your environment variables as `OPENAI_API_KEY`.
+If using conda, you can do this by running `conda env config vars set OPENAI_API_KEY=<your key>`.

 ---